juliafmorgado/julia/content/english/posts/2024-03-29_setting-up-cluster-eks-eksctl.md

 Run the command `kubectl apply -f cert-manager-staging.yaml -f cert-manager-prod.yaml` to create them in the cluster.

 ## NGINX Ingress Controller
-It's through the **NGINX Ingress Controller** that we allow access to our applications.
+We allow access to our applications through the **NGINX Ingress Controller**.
 You can think of an Ingress as a reverse proxy.

 ```
 helm upgrade --install ingress-nginx ingress-nginx \